Business Process Improvement for Project Champions

 This course can provide up to 6 PDUs / contact hours towards attaining or maintaining the Project Management Professional (PMP)® designation.
 Participants must submit the request to PMI via the Continuing Certification Requirements System (CCRS).

 Professional Development Units are allocated according to the number of training hours completed by the student and may be granted by increments of 0.25 PDU for each 15 minutes of training.
 A participation certificate will be given to students who attend a minimum of 75% of the course.

 Starting a process improvement or Lean project

 Involving the right people

 Building buy-in and collaboration

 Developing a communication plan

-Understanding Lean tools such as the process selection matrix, project desirability matrix, skills matrix, visual management, strategy deployment and process audit report
+Understanding and using BPI or Lean related tools such as process selection matrix, Process Improvement Desirability Matrix, strategy deployment and process audit report

 - Anyone who is or wishes to be responsible for successful Lean initiatives.
 This workshop is designed for employees at any level looking to develop the skills necessary to get a project started and/or oversee its successful deployment.

 Jeffry Morgan, M.Ed., has spent the last 3 decades running the third largest cultural touring agency worldwide and has done business in more than one-third of the world.
 Jeffry’s keen sense of observation and formal background in teaching make him particularly gifted at expressing leadership and management principles through examples and language that all of us can relate to.
 He has authored a compendium of management and leadership techniques as well as numerous articles.